National Bowel Screening Programme

 Bowel screening is for people who don’t have any symptoms of bowel cancer.
 If you have any bowel symptoms which concern you, please talk to your doctor straight away.

-*The Waitemata District Health Board Bowel Screening Pilot ends in December 2017.
+*The Waitemata District Health Board Bowel Screening Pilot ended in December 2017.
 From 2018, Waitemata DHB will be part of the National Bowel Screening Programme, with people aged 60 to 74 invited to take part.
 Anyone who was invited to take part in the Pilot will continue to be invited for regular testing every two years.
 Click here for further information.

 |Mon – Fri||8:00 AM – 4:30 PM|